-Some labs grow microorganisms in culture to high concentration to permit work with the specimen.
-Microbiologic cultures and stocks of microorganisms must be neutralized so they can be safely disposed of.
+Some labs grow microorganisms in culture to a good-aized mass.
+Cultures and stocks of microorganisms must be neutralized before they can be safely disposed of.
 Labs deactivate these cultures on site by either autoclaving (steam sterilization) or chemical treatment.
 Steam autoclaves are the industry standard.
-When operated correctly, these units bring the material to a temperature of 250°F (121°C) for up to 90 minutes (depending on the load size) the material is considered sterile.
+When operated correctly, these units bring the material to a temperature of 250°F (121°C).
+After 30 to 90 minutes (depending on the load size) the material is considered sterile.
 The biological materials (remains of the microorganisms) and glassware can be disposed of as municipal solid waste.

 Labs that operate at biosafety level (BSL) 3 or 4 treat biological material before releasing it from the facility.
 The material is said to be “decontaminated” - meaning it is disinfected and possibly sterilized.
 BSL 1 and 2 laboratories do not, by guideline, have to decontaminate biological waste before it is shipped off-site, but many do as a matter of facility policy.

 The website for the University of Massachusetts advises lab workers that "biological research material" must be treated by chemicals or autoclaving before it enters the municipal solid waste stream.
 Further it says these some biomedical wastes (cultures, cell lines, human blood, animal excrements) can go into the MSW stream for disposal if they have been autoclaved.
 Check with your local officials, but there is a good chance that if it is good enough for UMass, it is good enough for you. .

 Most waste produced at labs is general, non-hazardous waste like that produced at any large building or campus: paper, plastic, food and beverage containers.
 This is called municipal solid waste (MSW) among waste management professionals, and it goes to your local government’s waste system, and usually ends up in landfills.
 You can try to reduce costs for this waste in several ways: